SNN

 CAMALIOT (Application of Machine Learning Technology for GNSS IoT Data Fusion) aims to build an infrastructure needed for the gathering of large volumes of observations from GPS-capable receivers of various kinds and quality.
 This infrastructure is being developed in the group of Benedikt Soja, professor of Space Geodesy at the Department of Civil, Environmental, and Geomatic Engineering at ETH Zurich, Switzerland.

-The CAMALIOT Android app allows users to access and collect raw GPS from individual cellphones, taking advantage of dual frequency and multi-constellation chipsets now available in modern Android cellphones.
+The CAMALIOT Android app allows users to access and collect raw GPS satellite data from individual cellphones, taking advantage of dual frequency and multi-constellation chipsets now available in modern Android cellphones.
 The app was designed by IIASA, where Linda See, a researcher in the Novel Data Ecosystems for Sustainability Research Group, oversaw the project.

 How to get involved

 The crowdsourcing campaign starts on 17 March 2022 and will run for four months, collecting data from as many locations as possible through a citizen science approach.
-Interested citizens and researchers are encouraged to download the and collect data (ideally while keeping the phone static and with a good view of the sky) and then to upload the data to the CAMALIOT server.
+Interested citizens and researchers are encouraged to download the free app and collect data (ideally while keeping the phone static and with a good view of the sky) and then to upload the data to the CAMALIOT server.

 Credit: International Institute for Applied Systems Analysis

-The collected data will be ingested in artificial intelligence systems for the determination of tropospheric parameters to support on Earth, as well as the monitoring of weather in space, which is important for satellite operations and communications.
+The collected data will be ingested in artificial intelligence systems for the determination of tropospheric parameters to support weather forecasts on Earth, as well as the monitoring of weather in space, which is important for satellite operations and communications.

 All data will be treated anonymously and will only be stored on European servers.